thehelp/messaging/README.md

 * A description of how you tested the change.
 Don't forget about the very-useful `npm link` command :0)

 I may ask you to use a `git rebase` to ensure that your commits are not interleaved with commits already in the history.
 And of course, make sure `grunt` completes successfully (take a look at the requirements for [`thehelp-project`](https://github.com/thehelp/project)). :0)

-## Detailed Documentation

-Detailed docs be found at this project's GitHub Pages, thanks to `groc`: <http://thehelp.github.io/messaging>

 ## License